l2xu/betterbahn/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug Report
 about: Create a report to help us improve
 title: "[BUG] A brief, descriptive title"
-labels: 'bug, needs-triage'
+labels: "bug, needs-triage"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**